Spatial-Data-Science-and-GEO-AI-Lab/percept/tutorial/processing.md

 ### Set-up

 If you have not yet installed all the dependencies using `pip install -r requirements.txt` and you are not using the [Docker option](https://github.com/Spatial-Data-Science-and-GEO-AI-Lab/percept-vsvi-filter#alternative-docker-set-up), then now is the time to install those dependencies.
-Manually, that means `pip install numpy torch transformers scipy scikit-image opencv-python-headless`.
+Manually, that means `pip install numpy torch transformers scipy scikit-image opencv-python-headless torchvision`.

 ### Getting a list of `.npz` files